HrishiGodina/KeepUp/README.md

 ## **License**

 This project is licensed under the MIT License.
-For more information, please refer to the LICENSE file.
+Please refer to the [LICENSE](LICENSE) file for more information.

 ## **Acknowledgments**